 - The impact on the day to day running of a business with a volunteer absent

 - How long the business has been involved with supporting emergency services volunteering

 - If the business lends or donates equipment to local emergency services

 - If the business provides financial support, or sponsorship, to local emergency services

-- Whether the business promotes emergency services campaigns and, or safety messages at any time throughout the year
+- Whether the business promotes emergency services campaigns

 - If a written or verbal policy covering emergency services leave arrangements has been developed and made available for employees to use.